Nana Akomea: 1996 Elections

-Akomea contested for his constituency on the ticket of the New Patriotic Party in the 1996 Ghanaian General Elections.
+Akomea contested his constituency on the ticket of the New Patriotic Party in the 1996 Ghanaian General Elections.
 He defeated Agbemor Yeboah Ernest of the National Democratic Congress by obtaining 44.70% of the total votes cast which is equivalent to 35,284 votes whilst his counterpart obtained 29.00% of the total votes cast which is 22,928 votes in equivalence.

 Personal life

-He is Christian (Presbyterian) and single with two children.
+He is Christian (Presbyterian) with two children.
+He married his longtime girlfriend Eno Akua Awuah-Kyerematen on Friday, December 21 2019 in Accra.